Our faculty are of high caliber with extensive education and experience in a variety of dance genres.

 Owner/Director

-Dancing for over 20 years, Persephonie is the owner and director of Thrive: The Essence of Dance LLC.
-She danced competitively and received numerous regional and national scholarships, titles, and awards.
-She trained with contemporary dance company Pushing Progress under the direction of Chris Hale and Calen J. Kurka where she concentrated on ballet technique, contemporary movement, and the relationship between anatomy and the proper execution of dance steps.
+With over 28 years of dance experience, Persephonie is the owner and director of Thrive: The Essence of Dance LLC.
+She trained and competed extensively, earning numerous regional and national titles, scholarships, and awards.
+Persephonie further developed her artistry and technical foundation while training with contemporary dance company Pushing Progress under the direction of Chris Hale and Calen J. Kurka, where she focused on ballet technique, contemporary movement, and the relationship between anatomy and proper movement execution.

-Persephonie is also a graduate of Western Connecticut State University where she obtained a Bachelor of Arts in Psychology with studies in Theater Performance.
-While at Western, Persephonie was a featured performer in various dance concerts and musicals.
-She also performed at venues such as the Danbury Palace Theater, The Blackwatch Crusie Line, and played a supporting role in Pearson Education’s film “Acceptance.”
-She brings the knowledge of sport psychology to the areas of performance enhancement, stress management, and optimal mind-body relationships.
+Persephonie is a graduate of Western Connecticut State University, where she earned a Bachelor of Arts in Psychology with studies in Theater Performance.
+She was a featured performer in numerous dance concerts and theatrical productions and has performed in professional venues.
+She integrates her background in psychology into her teaching, focusing on performance enhancement, confidence building, stress management, and the mind-body connection.

 Taylor Lemme